andyvroberts/banana/DimensionDesign.md

 |New Build Flag|Business/Natural|Unique|

 ### Date
-Requirement: Provide the ability to group and aggregate prices by sale date.
+Requirement: Provide the ability to group and aggregate prices by sale date, month and/or year.
 SCD type 1.
 |Data Element|Key Type|Index|
 |- |- |- |